 Let’s look at these causes and what you can do to diagnose and treat them.

-Why Are My Citrus Leaves Curling and Turning Yellow?
+Why Are My Lemon Tree Leaves Curling and Turning Yellow?

 Something to remember is that lemon tree leaves turning yellow and yellowing are two different symptoms that sometimes overlap.